mamaevas/smekalka-demo/README.md

 Task:
 It is necessary to implement a web application that allows:
-1. Enter on the web form the data from the json file (it is in the application);
+1. Enter on the web form the data from the json file
-2. Save data to the vault by clicking on the button on the form;
+2. Save data to the database by clicking on the button on the form;
-3. Display the data stored in the vault on the form so that you can repeat step 1.
+3. Display the data stored in the database on the form so that you can repeat step 1.
 4. Mandatory requirements: embedded micro container (jetty, tomcat), postgres, maven, spring.
 5. In addition to these, you can use those tools that you think are necessary for the correct execution of the task.